 This clause applies to the parties to this Agreement and to Council's employees.
-In order for you to understand the meaning of some of the words in the Agreement, you should refer back to this section.
+In order for employees to understand the meaning of some of the words in the Agreement, employees should refer back to this section.
 This is because some words that are used in this Agreement have a specific meaning, have a special legal definition or, a meaning which is unique to our working environment in Port Stephens.

-- 7.1 'Council' means Port Stephens Council ABN 16744377876, of 116 Adelaide Street, Raymond Terrace 2324. - 7.2 'General Manager' shall mean a person appointed in accordance with section 334 of the Local Government Act 1993 (NSW) to discharge the duties and responsibilities of the Office of the General Manager as set out in section 335 of the Local Government Act 1993 (NSW) and such other duties that Council may delegate to the General Manager.
-When carrying out these duties, the General Manager is acting on behalf of Council. - 7.3 'Association' means Local Government New South Wales. - 7.4 'Union' means the New South Wales Local Government, Clerical Administrative, Energy, Airlines & Utilities Union (USU); the Local Government Engineers' Association of New South Wales (LGEA) and the Development and Environmental Professionals' Association (DEPA). - 7.5 'Ordinary Pay' means remuneration for the employee's normal weekly number of hours of work calculated at the ordinary time rate of pay.
-Ordinary pay shall include, but not be limited to the following penalties and allowances where they are regularly received: - 7.5.1 Saturday, Sunday and shift penalties - 7.5.2 disability allowances - 7.5.3 tool allowances - 7.5.4 on-call allowance - 7.5.5 first aid allowance - 7.5.6 community language and signing work allowances.
+- 7.1 'Council' means Port Stephens Council ABN 16744377876, of 116 Adelaide Street, Raymond Terrace NSW 2324. - 7.2 'General Manager' shall mean a person appointed in accordance with section 334 of the Local Government Act 1993 (NSW) to discharge the duties and responsibilities of the Office of the General Manager as set out in section 335 of the Local Government Act 1993 (NSW) and such other duties that Council may delegate to the General Manager.
+When carrying out these duties, the General Manager is acting on behalf of Council. - 7.3 'Association' means Local Government New South Wales. - 7.4 'Union' means the New South Wales Local Government, Clerical Administrative, Energy, Airlines & Utilities Union (USU); the Professionals Australia (LGEA) and the Development and Environmental Professionals' Association (depa). - 7.5 'Ordinary Pay' means remuneration for the employee's normal weekly number of hours of work calculated at the ordinary time rate of pay.
+Ordinary pay shall include, but not be limited to the following penalties and allowances where they are regularly received: - 7.5.1 Saturday, Sunday and shift penalties - 7.5.2 adverse working conditions allowances - 7.5.3 tool allowances - 7.5.4 on-call allowance - 7.5.5 first aid allowance - 7.5.6 community language and signing work allowances - 7.5.7 motor vehicle allowances

-Provided that subject to the exclusions below and at clauses 7.5.7 and 15.2.5, an employee's ordinary pay during periods of paid leave under this Agreement shall not be more or less than what the employee would have received had the employee not been on paid leave.
+Provided that subject to the exclusions below and at sub-clauses 7.5.8 and 17.2.7, an employee's ordinary pay during periods of paid leave under this Agreement shall not be more or less than what the employee would have received had the employee not been on paid leave.